Chinese frigate Hai'an: Design

 Hai'an was the lead ship of the Hai'an class of wooden steam powered frigates.
 She was constructed at the dockyard at the Kiangnan Arsenal for the Imperial Chinese Navy's Nanyang Fleet.
 Hai'an and her sister ship Yuyuen were the largest vessels built in China until the cruiser Ping Hai in 1931.
 Hai'an was originally named Chen-an, and measured 2630 LT long overall, with a beam of 42 ft and an average draft of 21 ft.
 The propulsion system consisted of a 1750 ihp reciprocating engine with a single shaft, enabling a cruising speed of 12 kn.
 She was also equipped with a sailing rig across her three masts.
 She had a crew complement of 372.

 Her armament initially consisted of two 9 in muzzle-loading rifles (MLRs) mounted on the upper deck and 24 70-pounder Whitworth naval guns, the latter mounted in broadsides.
 During a later overhaul these were subsequently replaced Krupp guns of varying sizes, with two 8.2 in guns placed on the upper deck, and the broadside replaced with four 5.9 in and 20 4.7 in guns.
 Hai'an was built at a cost of 355,190 taels; the cost of Hai'an and Yuyuen exceeded the budget and resulted in their limited use initially.
 Furthermore, due to the use of low quality pine from Oregon and Vancouver in the construction of the vessels meant that the timbers were showing obvious signs of rot after a few months of use.

 Career

 Hai'an was launched on 24 May 1872 from the Kiangnan Arsenal, ahead of her sister ship 19 months later.
 The cost of the two ships meant that Yuyuen was not initially manned as there was not sufficient funds remaining to pay for her crew.
 Meanwhile, Hai'an spent the majority of her early life as a training vessel.
 Both Hai'an-class frigates were known for being unseaworthy.

 During the Sino-French War, Hai'an was prepared to be used as a blockship should the French Navy attempt to attack Shanghai.
-She was filled with stones and towed out to the bar of the Whangpoo (now Huangpu) river.
+She was filled with stones and towed out to the bar of the Huangpu River (then romanized as "Whangpoo").
 As this attack did not occur, she was towed back into Shanghai after the end of the war, and was disposed of as a hulk within a few years.